mlafeldt/serverless-skeleton/README.md

 # Deploy the service to production
 $ make production

-# Deploy a single function from the service to staging
+# Build, test, deploy, or invoke a single function from the service (in staging)
+$ make build-hello
+$ make test-hello
 $ make deploy-hello

-# Deploy a single function from the service to production
-$ make deploy-hello ENV=production
+$ serverless invoke --function hello

 # Print staging endpoint URL
 $ make url

-# Print production endpoint URL
-$ make url ENV=production

-# Invoke a deployed function in staging
-$ serverless invoke --function hello

-# Invoke a deployed function in production
-$ serverless invoke --function hello --stage production

 # Remove the service and all AWS resources from staging
 $ make destroy

-# Remove the service and all AWS resources from production
+# To operate in production instead of staging
-$ make destroy ENV=production
+$ make ...
+ENV=production
+$ serverless ... --stage production
 ```